tajmarwa/cucumberPOM/README.md

 # Running test

+1) Set the tags in the TestRunner file.
+For eg: tags = "@qTest"
-Go to your project directory from terminal and hit following commands

-mvn clean test
+2) Go to your project directory from terminal and hit following commands mvn clean test

 # Run Report